Skip to main content

 QVC, Inc. and Cornerstone Brands as the Going-Concern Cores

 The plan structure preserves two operating cores.
 QVC, Inc., the primary operating subsidiary, will emerge as Reorganized QVC, Inc. with a deleveraged balance sheet and continued ownership of the QVC and HSN brands.
-The First Day Declaration characterizes the plan as a balance sheet restructuring rather than an operational restructuring, with no contemplated discontinuation of either consumer brand and no announced layoffs or furloughs.
-According to Reuters reporting on the planned filing, the company confirmed that vendors, suppliers, and other unsecured creditors would be paid in full and that no employees were being laid off as part of the financial restructuring process.
-Local coverage from WHYY noted that QVC remains one of the largest employers in Chester County, Pennsylvania, with its corporate headquarters at 1200 Wilson Drive in West Chester.
+The First Day Declaration describes the plan as a balance sheet restructuring rather than an operational restructuring, with no contemplated discontinuation of either consumer brand and no announced layoffs or furloughs.
+The company confirmed that vendors and unsecured creditors would be paid in full and that no employees were being laid off as part of the financial restructuring process.

-Cornerstone Brands, Inc. ("Cornerstone" or "CBI") — the four-brand home and apparel lifestyle group comprising Ballard Designs, Frontgate, Garnet Hill, and Grandin Road — will emerge as a subsidiary of Reorganized QVC, Inc. Cornerstone has its own separate corporate headquarters in West Chester, Ohio, distinct from QVC Group's headquarters in West Chester, Pennsylvania.
-Cornerstone's creditors are unimpaired alongside trade creditors generally.
-The Cornerstone brands mailed over 75 million catalogs in 2025 and operate 35 retail and outlet stores.
+Cornerstone Brands, Inc. ("Cornerstone" or "CBI") — a home and apparel lifestyle group — will emerge as a subsidiary of Reorganized QVC, Inc. Cornerstone's creditors are unimpaired alongside trade creditors generally.

-QVC Group is also running a parallel pre-petition process to secure a committed exit ABL facility, having launched the search before filing with both existing creditors and a third-party market check.
-The exit financing is intended to support QVC, Inc.'s post-emergence working-capital needs and to take out the DIP LC Facility before its six-month maturity.
+QVC Group launched a parallel pre-petition process to secure a committed exit ABL facility intended to support QVC, Inc.'s post-emergence working-capital needs and to take out the DIP LC Facility before its six-month maturity.

 Key Timeline